Structural models for policy-making: Coping with parametric uncertainty: Structural models for policy-making

-Under the first policy, the quantity of interest is an increasing nonlinear function of $\theta$.
-In the case of the second policy, the relationship is decreasing and linear. \FloatBarrier Figure \ref{Illustration model comparison} traces the quantity of interest from both models over a range of the parameter.
-At the point estimate, both models yield the same value for the quantity of interest.
-For higher values, the first policy is preferred, while the opposite is true for lower values.
-In Figure \ref{Illustration uncertainty propagation}, focusing on the first policy, the dashed line shows the mapping from the point estimate $\hat{\theta}$ to the point prediction $\hat{y}_1$ as mediated by the model $\M_1$.
+Under the first policy, the counterfactual is an increasing nonlinear function of $\theta$.
+In the case of the second policy, the relationship is decreasing and linear. \FloatBarrier Figure \ref{Illustration model comparison} traces the counterfactual from both models over a range of the parameter.
+At the point estimate, both models yield the same value for the counterfactual.
+Once we account for uncertainty in our estimates of the true parameter, deciding which policy to adopt becomes less straightforward: for higher values of $\theta$, the first policy is preferred, while the opposite is true for lower values.